 We have been making waves here in Japan since 1975, starting in Osaka.
 We have since expanded all over Japan.

 God is calling people from many countries to bring the Gospel of Jesus Christ to Japanese people and to raise up the Japanese people for His glory and honour and give them His gifts to spread the gospel in various ways.

 We believe everyone has the right to hear the good news about Jesus and our prayer is to see fellowships of believers worshipping and following Jesus in every nation, tribe and tongue.

 We use music, performing arts, sports, and Bible distribution to connect with people of all ages.
 YWAM also starts discipleship groups in places where there may be no church at all.

-Through our training programs and YWAM’s YWAM’s University of the Nations we aim to equip Christians to grow in their relationship with God and to serve others.
-Our courses focus on subjects like healthcare, the Bible, business development and biblical counseling.
+Through our training programs and YWAM’s University of the Nations we aim to equip Christians to grow in their relationship with God and to serve others.
+Our courses focus on subjects like healthcare, the Bible, business development and biblical counselling.